Third Party Tools and Services FAQ

 - Can PokerStars see my internet browsing history, documents, or other private files and information?

-- Some prohibited programs listed above are internet web sites, especially those revolving around datamining.
+- Some prohibited services listed above are internet web sites, especially those revolving around datamining.
 What steps do you take to stop their use?

 - Can PokerStars make any changes to the files on my computer?